Ruchitha2018/React-Interview-Questions/Basics/index.md

 };
 ```

-## What are React Mixins?
+## 21. What are React Mixins?
-- Mixins were a feature in React class components (before ES6 classes) that allowed sharing reusable logic across multiple components.
+- Mixins were a feature in React class components (before ES6 classes) that allowed **sharing reusable logic** across multiple components.
 - Removed in React 16 due to:
   - Name Collisions – Multiple mixins could have the same method names, causing conflicts.
   - Implicit Dependencies – Hard to track where a method came from.